MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsAADPassword.md

 LAPSAAD    dfc6d5f0-225a-4b46-adcf-73a349a31e70 4/22/2023 8:45:29 AM
 ```

-This example shows how to query basic LAPS password metadata information for the target device which
+This example shows how to query basic LAPS password metadata information for the target device that
 is specified by device name.

 ### Example 2